 South African soprano Johanni van Oostrum is in demand as interpreter of leading roles in operas by Mozart, Wagner, Janáček and Strauss.
 She has performed under conductors such as Sir Simon Rattle, Ivor Bolton, Massimo Zanetti, Henrik Nánási, Stefan Solyom, Gianluca Marciano, Jan Willem de Vriend, and worked with directors such as Harry Kupfer, Barrie Kosky, Tobias Kratzer, Florentine Klepper and Vera Nemirova.

 In the 2017-18 season Johanni van Oostrum makes her much anticipated North American debut with Minnesota Opera in one of her signature roles, Countess Almaviva in Mozart’s Le nozze di Figaro, a role she will also perform at Theater Bonn.
 She debuts with Cape Town Opera as Senta in a new production of Wagner’s Der fliegende Holländer for which she won a Fleur du Cap Theatre Award and with Staatstheater Braunschweig in her role debut as Chrysothemis in a new production of Richard Strauss’ Elektra.
-She ends the season with her house debut at Konzert Theater Bern singing the title role in a new production of Janáček’s Katja Kabanova and with her debut at Festspielhaus Baden Baden in performaces of Die Zauberflöte under the baton of Yannick Nézet-Séguin.
+She ends the season with her house debut at Konzert Theater Bern singing the title role in a new production of Janáček’s Katja Kabanova and with her debut at Festspielhaus Baden Baden in performances of Die Zauberflöte under the baton of Yannick Nézet-Séguin.
 Future seasons will see her return to Oper Graz and Komische Oper Berlin, and debut with Opéra de Limoges and Garsington Opera, with orchestral engagements taking her to cities such as Aix-en-Provence, Brussels, Vienna and Paris.